petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ### Challenge 4: Bridging the interactive--batch divide

 When writing music,
-you can sit at the instrument and keep playing until something sounds right, or you can spend a long time writing out sheet music imagining what it will sound like.
+you can spend a long time writing out sheet music, imagining what it will sound like, then have someone play it at the end, or you can sit at the instrument and keep playing until it sounds right.
-The former---an interactive workflow---is more intuitive,
+The latter---an interactive workflow---is more intuitive,
 with faster feedback and shorter iteration cycle time.
 Interactive workflows are great ways to discover ideas, but once a valuable creation has been discovered, it needs to be written down or recorded so it can be reproduced.
-The same is true for a figure or data transformation.
+The same is true for creating a figure or data transformation.

-And so here's the challenge.
+And so here's the challenge:
 How do you allow researchers to experiment with different ideas for data processing or visualization in an interactive way but also get them to "record" what they did so it can be edited and replayed later?
+We need to get them to follow the second rule of single button
+reproducibility:
-We need to get them to follow rule 2: do not share a derived artifact outside the project unless it was created with the pipeline.
+Do not share a derived artifact outside the project unless it was created with the project's pipeline.
 It therefore needs to be easier to automate the creation of a figure than it is to simply copy and paste it into some slides and email them out.

-Calkit's strategy is to make it quick and simple to add interactive tools like Jupyter notebooks to the pipeline.
+Calkit's strategy is to make it quick and simple to integrate interactive tools like
+Jupyter notebooks to the pipeline.
 A user can run the notebook interactively to explore how it might work best, add it to the pipeline, and run the project to see if it properly produces the thing they'd like to share.

-Each stage in the pipeline needs to define the environment in which it runs, so there's no need for the user to ensure it's up-to-date, and outputs can be declared for saving in the project and uploading to the cloud for sharing.
+Each stage in the pipeline needs to specify the environment in which it runs, so there's no need for the user to ensure it's up-to-date, and outputs can be declared for saving in the project and uploading to the cloud for sharing.
-The cached outputs are invalidated (with DVC) in response to changes in their declared inputs or environments, meaning users can keep running the pipeline and expensive unchanged steps will be skipped, eliminating the need for them to keep track in their head.
+The cached outputs are invalidated (thanks to DVC) in response to changes in their declared inputs or environments, meaning users can keep running the pipeline and expensive unchanged steps will be skipped, eliminating the need for them to keep track in their head, or to only run certain steps manually---just keep calling `calkit run`, or even `calkit run --save` to run and save in one step.

 ## Where to next?